Zbyl/Zbyl.github.io/README.md

 This game was created during a 48h Slavic Game Jam.

-Click here to play in your browser: [SGJGameWebGLBuild](./SGJGameWebGLBuild/index.html) (Problems: sound and controller issues.)
+Click here to play in your browser: [SGJGameWebGLBuild](./SGJGameWebGLBuild/index.html) **Click on the game first, to hear music!** Also use fullscreen button for better experience.

 Builds: [Windows](./WinBuild.zip), [Linux](./LinuxBuild.zip)